amcasey/ts-analyze-trace/README.md

 You can invoke `analyze-trace` directly to analyze a single trace (optionally, with types), rather than a whole directory.

 You can use `normalize-positions` to convert file offsets to line-character pairs and skip past trivia (whitespace, comments, etc).

+## Contributing

+Unfortunately, we're unable to accept contributions at present.